recolic/microsoft-intune-archlinux/README.md

 2. Any error message in `sudo journalctl -u microsoft-identity-device-broker.service`?
 3. Run `seahorse` and is there Intune entries in your `login` keyring?
 Is it `set as default`?
 4. Run `ldd /usr/lib/libmsal_dbus_client.so`.
 Is there undefined reference?

+If you cannot do level-2 enroll, these additional logs might help:

+1. Any error message in `intune-daemon.socket, intune-daemon.service, intune-agent.timer`?
+2. Make sure `intune-daemon.socket` and user service `intune-agent.timer` is enabled.

-5. If everything looks good, also check `journalctl -xe` and `sudo journalctl -xe` for other information.
+If everything looks good, also check `journalctl -xe` and `sudo journalctl -xe` for other information.

 ### Common errors